tiaaburton/MADS_Capstone/docs/index.markdown

 ## SIADS 655: Applied Natural Language Processing
 The portfolio management platform uses Expert AI to analyze tweets and subreddits to develop a sentiment for various stocks.

-# Technical Stack
+<h1 id="Technical Stack">Technical Stack</h1>
 <hr>

 ## Dash + Plotly
 While our team had several visualization libraries available to build a dashboard, we selected Dash, an HTML, CSS, and Plotly-compatible library.
 Dash offered documentation, community support forums, and robust functionality that allowed us to build and iterate quickly.
 Initially, we planned to integrate Plaid, a secure API for connecting to banking institutions live, but the API required JavaScript or NodeJS to activate another component called Link to work correctly.
 We decided against continuing with the Plaid integration to keep the application simple and limit the scope and complexity of the project since we already had a great deal planned.
 Instead, the team added an uploading feature in the account management page to still enable users to explore the features with a portfolio of interest (their own!).

 ## MongoDB
 Concerning data storage, the team utilized a combination of MongoDB and raw CSV files.
 For items that were pulling from APIs, such as the FRED, Yahoo Finance, and SEC datasets, we wanted the ability to store the data in a common repository that was easily accessible to all team members.
-MongoDB was the perfect solution for this as it uses lightweight JSON for storage, has an option for deploying in the Cloud, and a great library for interfacing with the data in Python, PyMongo.
+MongoDB was the perfect solution for this as it uses lightweight JSON for storage, has an option for deploying in the Cloud, and has a great library for interfacing with the data in Python, PyMongo.
 Although we had to pay to utilize the cloud tier for the project, MongoDB offers a free community version that installs locally.
 We plan on utilizing the community version after the project concludes.

 ## Docker
 One of the most challenging aspects of data science is getting the project to work outside of the development environment.
 Docker was a perfect solution that allowed us to containerize our application, transferring our code and environment variables into a downloadable file.
 The intricate details to start the app are abstracted away from the user and are simplified to a few commands from the README.md file within the repository.
-The [Build your Python image doc](https://docs.docker.com/language/python/build-images/) was quintessential in helping to initially upskill on the technology and push the first image.
+The [Build your Python image doc](https://docs.docker.com/language/python/build-images/) was quintessential in helping to upskill on the technology and push the first image initially.

 ## GitHub
 To help ensure we kept track of all code changes as each team member developed, we used GitHub for version control.
-Most team members were familiar with GitHub from previous projects and if not, easily became reacquainted with concepts.
-GitHub also helped ensure we were able to merge our code bases into a common repository and resolve conflicts when they occurred.
+Most team members were familiar with GitHub from previous projects and, if not, easily became reacquainted with concepts.
+GitHub also helped us merge our code bases into a common repository and resolve conflicts when they occurred.

 ## Amazon AWS EC2
 For fast loading times in our prediction pages, we opted to pre-compute as much of our model inference as possible.
 To that end, we spun up a server on Amazon AWS EC2 to fetch model data and pass this through our several prediction models.
 The outputs of these models are then saved in an Amazon AWS S3 bucket, where they are made available to our application.
 These models are updated and refreshed every hour via scheduled cron jobs.

-# Statement of Work
+<h1 id="Statement of Work">Statement of Work</h1>
 <hr>
 The team for this project consisted of Tia Burton, Josh Nacey, and Joshua Raymond.
-The team all had various roles in the project and contributed in different ways as stated below:
+The team all had various roles in the project and contributed in different ways, as stated below:

 ### ***Tia Burton***
 * Sentiment analysis inference